undergrad-partner-school

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at Ithaca College was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-The total number of faculty teaching at the institution is 571.
-Out of that number, there were 284 men and 287 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Ithaca College.
+The faculty of this school consists of 542 members, according to the most recent data reported.
+Out of that number, there were 262 male and 280 female faculty members.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Ithaca College.

 Student Population Diversity Graph